Applying in Alberta

 Check with your student funding provider

-NAIT’s definition of a full-time student may not be the same as your loan provider, for example banks, government or other student funding sources.
+NAIT’s definition of a full-time student* may not be the same as your loan provider, such as banks, government, or other student funding sources.
+Course loads vary by program and term level, which may require a student to be registered in more courses than the NAIT full-time definition in order to be considered full-time for financial assistance purposes.
 Check your Loan provider’s website to review your eligibility.

 Getting your Student Award Letter

-After your loan application is processed, you'll receive a Student Award Letter from Student Aid Alberta.
+After your loan application is processed, you'll receive a Student Award Letter from Alberta Student Aid.
 In your letter, you will see your award for the upcoming academic year, when you can expect to receive your funds, and how your loan will be disbursed to you (for example, as a Canada Student Loan, Alberta Student Loan, grants, etc.).

-If you are approved for a loan through Student Aid Alberta before the tuition payment deadline, NAIT will electronically confirm your full-time enrolment and request that payment is sent directly from Student Aid Alberta.
+If you are approved for aid through Student Aid Alberta before the tuition payment deadline, NAIT will electronically confirm your full-time enrolment and request that payment is sent directly from Alberta Student Aid.

 If your loan does not cover the entire amount owing for tuition and fees, then you're responsible for paying the difference on or before the tuition payment deadline.

 *For the purposes of enrolment in programs at NAIT, a full time student is one who is registered in a minimum total of 9 credits per term with the exception of when students are fulfilling their Work-integrated Learning (WIL) component where 3 credits is considered to be full-time.
 Any student registered in less is a part time student.